DNR vs POLST: Which End-of-Life Form Is Needed?

 It doesn’t affect any other treatments, such as pain medicine, other medicines, or nutrition.

-POLST vs DNR: the most important difference
+POLST vs DNR: What’s the Most Important Difference?

-With a POLST, seniors can specify:
+With a POLST, Seniors Can Specify:

-- Under what circumstances they would want to be moved to a hospital
+• Under what circumstances would they want to be moved to a hospital

 Without a DNR or POLST, hospitals and EMTs are required to do their best to resuscitate someone who is not breathing or doesn’t have a heartbeat.
+They can’t stop these efforts without a signed medical order.

-How to get a POLST or DNR
+How to Obtain a POLST or DNR Form

-But no matter which forms are legally recognized, it’s important to discuss your older adult’s end-of-life preferences with their doctor.
+But no matter which forms are legally recognized, it’s important to discuss an older adult’s end-of-life preferences with their doctor.
 They can advise you on how to ensure those wishes will be carried out.

 A POLST or DNR can only be honored if people know it exists.